modelica/efmi-standard.org/content/resources.md

 contactFooter: true
 ---

-This page provides _selected_ MAP eFMI publications, most importantly the _eFMI Standard_, but also accompanying documents like example eFMUs, introductory presentations, overview papers, project reports and forms etc. For an overview of third party eFMI tooling, please consult the [Tools page](/tools/).
-The publications of MAP eFMI can be categorized in:
+This page provides the by MAP eFMI published material: the _eFMI Standard_, _selected recommended_ documentation and introductory material (overview papers, teaser videos etc), project reports and forms, and _eFMI Standard_ accompanying documents like crosscheck test cases and example eFMUs.
+Scientific publications are listed separately on the [Publications page](/publications/).
+For an overview of third party eFMI tooling, please consult the [Tools page](/tools/).

+The resources provided on this page can be categorized in:

 {{< toc >}}

 ## _eFMI Standard_ releases

 **Most recent stable release**